 - 1. Determine the number of students enrolled in grades 3-12 on May 31st. - 2.
 Determine response rates for each school: - a.
 PARTICIPATED, if the student completed at least one item on the survey. - b.
 DID NOT PARTICIPATE, if the student did not complete at least one item on the survey. - c.
 PARTICIPATION RATE: Total number of students enrolled at a school on May 31st that participated (2a) divided by the total number of students enrolled (1). - 3.
 Assign a climate subscale flag for each climate related question completed on the student survey: - a.
-POSITIVE CLIMATE RESPONSE, if the student selected the most positive response option (e.g. Strong Agree, Most or all of the time, etc.). - b.
+POSITIVE CLIMATE RESPONSE, if the student selected the most positive response option (e.g. Strongly agree, Most or all of the time, etc.). - b.
 NON-POSITIVE CLIMATE RESPONSE if the student selected a response other than the most positive. - 4.
-Assign a teacher rating subscales flag for each teacher quality related question completed on the student survey: - a.
-POSITIVE CLIMATE RESPONSE, if the student selected the most positive response option. - b.
-NON-POSITIVE CLIMATE RESPONSE if the student selected a response other than the most positive. - 5.
+Assign a teacher rating subscales flag for each teaching and learning quality related question completed on the student survey: - a.
+POSITIVE TEACHING AND LEARNING RESPONSE, if the student selected the most positive response option. - b.
+NON-POSITIVE TEACHING AND LEARNING RESPONSE if the student selected a response other than the most positive. - 5.
 Assign a college and career rating flag for each college and career readiness related question: - a.
-POSITIVE CLIMATE RESPONSE, if the student selected the most positive response option. - b.
-NON-POSITIVE CLIMATE RESPONSE if the student selected a response other than the most positive. - 6.
+POSITIVE COLLEGE AND CAREER RESPONSE, if the student selected the most positive response option. - b.
+NON-POSITIVE COLLEGE AND CAREER RESPONSE if the student selected a response other than the most positive. - 6.
 Calculate metric scores: - a.
 CLIMATE SUBSCALE RATING: For each climate subscale, total number of subscale questions that were given the most positive response (3a) divided by total number of responses to corresponding subscale questions (3a + 3b). - b.
 OVERALL CLIMATE RATING: Average of all climate subscale scores. - c.
-TEACHING QUALITY SUBSCALE RATING: For each teacher quality subscale, total number of subscale questions that were given the most positive response (4a), divided by the total number of responses to corresponding subscale questions (4a + 4b). - d.
-OVERALL TEACHER QUALITY RATING: Average of all climate subscale scores. - e.
-COLLEGE AND CAREER RATING: Total number of college and career related questions that were given the most positive response (5a), divided by the total number of responses to college and career related questions (5a + 5b)
+OVERALL TEACHING AND LEARNING QUALITY RATING: Total number of teaching and learning quality questions that were given the most positive response (4a), divided by the total number of responses to teaching and learning quality questions (4a + 4b). - d.
+COLLEGE AND CAREER RATING: Total number of college and career related questions that were given the most positive response (5a), divided by the total number of responses to college and career related questions (5a + 5b) - 7.
+Adjust scores at schools with low response rates: